Updated: July 5, 2023

 Located just under 3 hours away from Barcelona, Perpignan, France makes for a great day trip or weekend escape from the Catalonia capital.
 Based near the Mediterranean Sea, this Catalan city has much to visit which surprised me when I first started researching what to do here.

 The reason for my visit was an unlikely one.
 Due to the pandemic and everyone trying to find vaccine shots against it, some have resorted to traveling to different cities or countries in order to find one.
-I have been vaccinated since April 2021 but many friends in Barcelona have not so they found that it was possible to do so in Perpignan as long as they had an appointment.
+I had been vaccinated since April 2021 but many friends in Barcelona had not so they found that it was possible to do so in Perpignan as long as they had an appointment.
 They needed a driver, so I offered to do it as long as we could do some sightseeing.

 They booked appointments and off we went.
 I didn’t end up being the driver but just went for the ride.
 Unfortunately I didn’t know all of the people going on the trip, which did lead to a bit of tension.
 Not everyone wanted to stay which led us to leave early.
 So here I’ll only leave you with what I was able to visit and at the end some recommendations on other places you should visit while you’re there.